How do you fix blurry contact lenses?

 If you try to wear regular contact lenses with astigmatism you are likely to find that the lenses do not sit comfortably on the eye and move around.
 This is because astigmatism means that your eye is rugby ball shaped rather than football shaped and is therefore not suitable for regular contact lenses.

 Is it normal to still see blurry with contacts?

 If you have checked through the list of causes for eyes blurry with contact and are still experiencing problems with seeing normally then there are a few extra tips to try with your lenses.
 Firstly, make sure you have correctly prepared your lenses by soaking them for at least 2 hours in fresh lens solution.
 Make sure to only handle lenses with clean hands and to handle them very gently.
 Our lenses are soft contact lenses that can become easily torn.
-With colored contact lenses, it is important to be aware that your peripheral vision may be affected by the lenses.
-The color around the edge of your eye can give a halo effect to the vision.
+With coloured contact lenses, it is important to be aware that your peripheral vision may be affected by the lenses.
+The colour around the edge of your eye can give a halo effect to the vision.